 - Whole cloves (we used an entire large container)

 - Decorative tinsel cord or tinsel wire (we had a few different types for variety)

 STEP ONE: We used a ballpoint pen to poke holes in the mandarin in which to insert the cloves.
-A pen worked well because it is not too sharp, so young kids can use it without worry.
-Mandarins have a thinner skin than oranges, so you can actually push the cloves straight in themselves, but Lilu preferred the pen technique.
+A pen works well because it is not too sharp, so young kids can handle it without worry.
+Mandarins are thinner skinned than oranges, so you can actually push the cloves in with your fingers, but Lilu preferred the pen technique.

 STEP TWO: Create patterns in your mandarin with cloves.
 We made designs, lines, spirals, and even spelled words.
 Lilu made one for her Aunt Kathleen where she spelled out “Kathleen” around the mandarin.
 Impressive!